WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 signalling and media streams for at least 5 seconds, and then once the connections and byways are re-established, it sends all buffered data immediately.

-Note that it is the sole responsibility of the client to make sure byways are re-established if they fail unexpectedly.

-## Signaling - Events

-Signaling is performed by having the client and server exchange events.
-Each event is a JSON object embedded in the signalling stream, which conveys the event as perceived by the client or server.
-Each event has a sequence number, which starts at zero for a call, and increases by one for each event.
-The sequence number space is unique in each direction.
-The event also contains a direction field, which indicates whether the event was sent from client to server, or server to client.
-It also contains a timestamp field, which indicates the time of the event as perceived by the sender.
-This timestamp is not updated when retransmissions happen; the timestamp exists at the RIPP application layer and RIPP cannot directly observe HTTP retransmits.

-It also contains a call field, which contains the URI of the call in question.

-Finally, there is an event type field, which conveys the type of event.
-This is followed by additional fields which are specific to the event type.

-This structure means that each event carried in the signalling is totally self-describing, irregardless of the enclosing connection and stream.
-This greatly facilitates logging, debugging, retransmissions, retries, and other race conditions which may deliver the same event multiple times, or deliver an event to a server which is not aware of the call.

-Events are also defined so that the resulting state is uniquely defined by the event itself.
-This ensures that knowing the most recent event is sufficient to determine the state of the call.

-This specification defines the following events:

-alerting: Passed from server to client, indicating that the recipient is alerting.

-accepted: Passed from server to client, indicating that the call was accepted.

-rejected: Passed from server to client, indicating that the call was rejected by the user.

-failed: Passed from server to client, indicating that the call was rejected by server or downstream servers, not by the user, but due to some kind of error condition.
-This event contains a response code and reason phrase, which are identical to the response codes and reason phrases in SIP.

-noanswer: Passed from server to client, indicating that the call was delivered to the receiving user but was not answered, and the server or a downstream server timed out the call.

-end: initiated by either client or server, it indicates that the call is to be terminated.
-Note that this does NOT delete the HTTP resource, it merely changes its state to call end.
-Furthermore, a call cannot be ended with a DELETE against the call URI; DELETE is not permitted and MUST be rejected by the server.
-The call end event SHOULD contain a reason, using the Reason codes defined for SIP.

-* CJ - Not keen on SIP reason codes - they did not conatin enough info for all the Q950 stuff and were not particually extensible.
-I think it would be better to define a set here with clear mapping to SIP and SIP +Q950 reasons.

-migrate: sent from server to client, it instructs the client to terminate the connections and re-establish them to a new URI which replaces the URI for the call.
-The event contains the new URI to use.
-This new URI MUST utilize the same path components, and MUST have a different authority component.

-open-reverse: sent from server to client, it instructs the client to open an additional set of reverse media byways.

-* CJ - would it work to have this all far simplier and just have the trunk cap advertisemtn say how many to open up ?

-tnt: send from consumer to provider, it invokes a takeback-and-transfer operation.
-It includes the phone number to which the call should be transferred.
-The provide will then transfer the call to the target number.
-This event is meant to invoke the feature as it has been implemented by the provider.
-RIPP does not define additional behaviors.

-## Call Termination

-Signaling allows an application layer call end to be sent.
-This will also cause each side to terminate the the outstanding transactions using end flags per HTTP/3 specs.
-However, the opposite is not true - ending of the transactions or connection does not impact the call state.

 A server MUST maintain a timer, with a value equal to one second, for which it will hold the call in its current state without any active